AxonIQ/code-samples/workflow-saga/README.md

 | Branching on outcomes            | Multiple `@SagaEventHandler` methods, with `if (orderIsPaid && orderIsDelivered)` flags; a separate `@DeadlineHandler` for the deadline; explicit `SagaLifecycle.end()` plus `deadlineManager.cancelSchedule(...)`                                                                                                                                                                                                                              | Standard Java `if`/`else`.
 The deadline is just `Duration.ofDays(5)` passed to `waitForEvent`.
 No lifecycle plumbing — when the workflow returns, it ends.                                                                                                                                                                                          |
 | Race / parallelism                | Implicit, via independent event handlers and shared mutable fields                                                                                                                                                                                                                                                                                                                                                                              | Explicit, via `ctx.anyMatch(WorkflowStepResult::success, paid, paymentCancelled)`                                                                                                                                                                                                                                                                  |
 | Cancellation of pending waits    | Manual: cancel deadlines via `DeadlineManager`, end saga via `SagaLifecycle.end()`                                                                                                                                                                                                                                                                                                                                                              | `delivered.cancel("payment cancelled")` and the workflow simply returns                                                                                                                                                                                                                                                                              |

+### Where `@Workflow` reads more naturally

+- The control flow is one ordinary Java method. `if`/`else`, early `return`, and local variables describe the orchestration directly, without translating it into a state machine spread across multiple handler methods.
+- Correlation, timeouts, and cancellation are local to the call site (`waitForEvent("...", ..., Duration.ofDays(5))`, `delivered.cancel(...)`), rather than spread between annotations, deadline managers, and lifecycle calls.
+- The engine event-sources every step automatically, so there's no `eventGateway.publish` inside the orchestration and nothing to keep in sync between the orchestration and a projection.

+### Where `@Saga` reads more naturally

+- A saga naturally decomposes into small, individually-named methods — one per `@SagaEventHandler`.
+The workflow's `execute(SimpleWorkflowContext ctx)` is a single ~70-line method, which is harder to scan at a glance and harder to unit-test in isolation.
+For sagas with more branches than this one, that single method grows fast.
+- Saga state lives in named class fields, so "what does this saga remember between events?" is answered by reading the class.
+In the workflow, the equivalent information is encoded in local variables and the engine's stored state — less direct when debugging.
+- `@SagaEventHandler` makes each correlation explicit at the method level, which is convenient when you want to grep the codebase for every place a particular event participates in an orchestration.
+- The annotation-driven model has been the Axon Framework idiom for years — existing teams won't need to learn a new programming model to maintain it.

 The whole orchestration is one `execute(SimpleWorkflowContext ctx)` method: